danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ### Section and Divider

 In the version of `bot/slash_commands/retro_discuss.rb` shown below, the `text: comments_text` has been removed and instead an array of blocks is built.
-For each comment, there is a `section` block to render the content of the comment, followed by a `divider` block to visually distinguish one comment from the other:
+For each comment, there a `section` block is created for rendering the content of the comment, followed by a `divider` block to visually distinguish one comment from the other:

 ```ruby
 # bot/slash_commands/retro_discuss.rb